minimalparts/minimalparts.github.io/_posts/2017-5-8-Two-Body-Problem.md

 \- That's brilliant!
 I'm in Venice!
 We could come back home for the weekend with the night train!
 Meet in Munich or somewhere.
 \- How romantic!
 \- Unbelievably romantic!
+\- I can't wait!
+\- I can't wait either!
 \- So what time could you get to Munich?
 \- Uh... let me check the trains... if I rush, 21:55.
 \- The night train seems to depart at 21:47.
 \- Oh.
-\- Then we travel separately.
+\- Then we go home separately.
 \- Trouble is, I anyway have to travel on and get back to work.
 I'll have been away for 10 days...
 \- Yes, of course.
 \- ...